 Step 3: Find the Beat

 In another bowl, beat the egg whites on medium speed until soft peaks form.
 Gradually add 1/4 cup brown sugar, one tablespoon at a time, beating on high after each addition until the sugar is dissolved.
 Continue beating until stiff peaks form.
 Psst!
-Here’s the how to whip egg whites the right way.
+Here’s how to whip egg whites the right way.